The following document is still under construction and is subject to changes.

 For integrated and external nodes settings see Choosing the node connectivity mode.
 When running integrated node you should specify the port on which the node will be listening on and the list of node peers.

 The ‘Report problem’ section allows you to create an archive of wallet logs and explains how to report an issue.
-It also shows the current location of the wallet files.
 See more details about reporting issues and getting support in the Reporting Issues and Getting Support and Desktop Wallet Troubleshooting sections.

 During regular operation the wallet constantly monitors the blockchain and updates the information in the wallet.
 However, if you suspect that your balance, transaction or UTXO status is not up to date or invalid, you can always ‘rescan’ the blockchain and update the information in your wallet with the latest state.